Need to talk? Call 1800 882 436.

 • Whooping cough is a highly contagious bacterial illness which is characterised by a cough.

-• Whooping cough is spread respiratory droplets caused by coughing and sneezing.
+• It’s spread by respiratory droplets caused by coughing and sneezing.

-• Whooping cough is very serious in babies under 6 months of age, who are usually admitted to hospital.
+• Whooping cough is very serious in babies under 6 months of age.

-• Immunisation will stop most children from getting whooping cough.
+• Immunisation will stop most babies and children from getting whooping cough.

 What is whooping cough?

-Whooping cough in babies and children has 3 distinct phases:
+Whooping cough in babies and children has 3 phases:

-2. Stage 2 — coughing spells that can last for up to 10 weeks.
+• Stage 2 — coughing spells that can last for 1 to 2 weeks.

-3. Stage 3 — recovery as the cough becomes less frequent.
+• Stage 3 — recovery as the cough becomes less frequent.
+This can take up to 3 months.

 Whooping cough symptoms usually appear 7 to 10 days after infection.

-A child with whooping cough is contagious in the first 1 – 2 weeks of infection.
-They remain infectious for 2 to 3 weeks after they begin to cough.
+A child with whooping cough is contagious in the first 1 to 2 weeks of infection.
+They stay infectious for 2 to 3 weeks after they begin to cough.

 Children

-A coughing episode can be very severe.
-It can be painful for your child and a difficult experience for you to watch.
+Coughing episodes can be very severe.
+Coughing can be painful for your child and hard for you to watch.

-Your child might have difficulty breathing while coughing and you might notice a 'whooping' sound when they are finally able to take a breath.
+Your child might have difficulty breathing while coughing.
+You might notice a 'whooping' sound when they are finally able to take a breath in.

-The whooping cough infection is spread by droplets in the air that are created when an infected person coughs or sneezes.
-It can also be transmitted by touching surfaces that have come into contact with these droplets.
+The whooping cough infection is spread by droplets in the air.
+These are created when an infected person coughs or sneezes.
+It can also be spread by touching surfaces where droplets have landed.

 Whooping cough is highly contagious.
 It can spread quickly in families.
-Most household contacts who aren't vaccinated will develop whooping cough.
+Most household contacts (people who live in the same home) who aren't vaccinated will get whooping cough.

-Ensure your family practices good hygiene, including washing hands often and thoroughly.
+Ensure your family practices good hygiene, including washing hands often.

-• take a swab test of their nose or throat
+Your doctor may take a swab test of your child's nose or throat.

 The results of these tests will tell your doctor if your child has whooping cough.

 Whooping cough is a notifiable disease.
-If your child has whooping cough, your doctor will tell your local public health unit.
+If your child has whooping cough, the local public health unit are told the result.
 The public health unit may talk with you to try and find out:

 • where your child caught whooping cough